When Breathing Feels Impossible and No One Has Answers

 Expert VCD and EILO Therapy in Boise

-Heather L. Robinson, MS, CCC-SLP, is a voice and upper airway specialist with over 33 years of clinical experience, and VCD is squarely within her niche.
+Heather L. Robinson, MA, CCC-SLP, is a voice and upper airway specialist with over three decades of clinical experience, and VCD is squarely within her niche.
 At Idaho Face & Voice, treatment is evidence-based, trauma-informed, and tailored to the individual, whether you're a competitive athlete, a busy professional, or a teenager who can't get through gym class without an episode.

 Treatment for VCD typically includes: